aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 To improve write performance and minimize blocking the userspace application calling `write()/pwrite()` system call, EDMA implement an intermediate write buffer before data is written to the FPGA Shell/CL interface.

 If the developer wants to issue `read()/pread()` from an address range that was previously written, the developer should issue fsync() to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.

+`fsync()` will wait between 1-4 seconds for all pending DMA write transaction to complete, and will return EIO if not all transactions are completed.
+In EIO is returned, the FPGA and EDMA driver are left in unknown state, linux `dmesg` log service could have additional debug infromation.

 <a name="seek"></a>
 ## Seek API